microsoft/vscode-docs/docs/editor/extension-gallery.md

 Here are a few topics you may find interesting...

-* [Publishing to the Marketplace](/docs/extensions/publish-extension.md) - Publish your own customization or extension to the VS Code Marketplace.
+* [Publishing to the Marketplace](/docs/extensions/publish-extension.md) - Publish your own extension to the VS Code Marketplace.
 * [Extension Generator](/docs/extensions/yocode.md) - Learn how the `yo code` extension generator can scaffold out a new extension.
 * [Extending Visual Studio Code](/docs/extensions/overview.md) - Start learning about VS Code extensibility.
 * [Your First Extension](/docs/extensions/example-hello-world.md) - Try creating a simple Hello World extension.